 Export opportunities for Australian vegetable growers

-A consumer-targeted marketing approach and more finely honed commercial skills are required for Australia’s $3.6 billion vegetable industry to prosper according to 2014 Nuffield Scholar and Gippsland vegetable producer, Emma Germano.
+A consumer-targeted marketing approach and more finely honed commercial skills are required for Australia’s $3.6 billion vegetable industry to prosper according to scholar and Gippsland vegetable producer, Emma Germano.
 Located in Victoria’s Mirboo North, Ms Germano is the Managing Director of ‘I Love Farms’, a family business supplying cauliflower and potato crops for the Australian eastern seaboard fresh market.

 Ms Germano travelled across Europe, the Middle East, North America and the Asia-Pacific as part of her scholarship, supported by Horticulture Innovation Australia, where she examined competitor supply chains and product trends.
 Her final report provides a range of recommendations on how Australian producers can ‘grow the pie’ by examining the intricacies of overseas production and how to better leverage competitive advantages.
 Ms Germano said now was the time for growers to move beyond the perceived constraints that accompany the export of fresh produce and to grasp the opportunities that exist for Australian vegetable production.